UNIVERSITY STUDENT APARTMENTS

 - Fort Douglas - Chase Peterson Heritage Center

-In the event of a large scale disaster or emergency residents should proceed to the designated Emergency Assembly Point (EAP):
+In the event of a large scale emergency or disaster (such as an earthquake) residents should proceed to the designated Emergency Assembly Point (EAP):

-- East Village EAP - Parking lot to the north of the 1200 Court
+- East Village EAP - Parking lot on the north side of the East Village

-- West Village EAP - Parking lot to the northwest of the 900 Court
+- West Village EAP - Parking lot on the north of the West Village

 - Medical Plaza EAP - Stilwell Field in Fort Douglas